aabbtree77/miniguestlog/README.md

 ## MongoDB Atlas

 There are a lot of ways to set up and manage the database.
-I have used: (i) The cloud service with the online GUI in my desktop browser, and (ii) the tool called MongoDB Compass which I have installed on Ubuntu 22.04.
+I have used two: (i) The ATLAS cloud with the online GUI in my desktop browser, and (ii) the tool called MongoDB Compass which I have installed on Ubuntu 22.04.

 The online GUI occasionally is disfunctional with